Seshireddysyamala/Excel--Sales--Analytics/README.md

 - **Role of reports:**
   - Highlight how finance reports can support not only internal decision-making but also external stakeholders' confidence in the company's financial health.

-### Technical & Soft Skills:

-- **Technical Skills:**
-  - Consider adding examples or mini-tutorials showcasing each skill listed to demonstrate your proficiency effectively.

-- **Soft Skills:**
-  - Provide case studies or examples demonstrating how your soft skills have positively impacted the design and usability of your reports.